Giancarlo Stanton-Aaron Judge Duo Completes Yankees' Next-Gen Dynasty Core

 All rise, indeed.
 In one sense, this is a throwback to the Mickey Mantle-Roger Maris days for the Yankees:

-No question, given their financial largesse, the Yankees are better positioned than nearly anybody else to catch a guy like Stanton on the rebound.
+No question, given their financial largesse, the Yankees were better positioned than nearly anybody else to catch a guy like Stanton on the rebound.
 Though the Giants and Cardinals tried hard to acquire him, Stanton was able to pull levers behind the scenes, using his full no-trade clause, to help place himself.
 One person close to him told B/R in October that wherever he decided to go, it would be a place that guaranteed him a chance to win, that he was tired of going through rebuilds nearly every season in Miami.

-The Yankees rebuild—or reboot—it turned out, lasted about as long as it takes you to blink.
+The Yankees rebuild—or reboot, it turned out—lasted about as long as it takes you to blink.
 Open your eyes back up, and wow.
 Even without Stanton, the Yankees led the majors with 241 home runs in a summer in which MLB clubs combined to smash a single-season record 6,105.
 The bar was set high, and individually, it was set by the Yankees.

 Now, this.